leap-ec/gremlin/README.md

 ## Sub-directories
 * `gremlin/` -- main `gremlin` code
 * `examples/` -- examples for using gremlin; currently only has MNIST example

+## Main web site

+The `gremlin` github repository is [https://github.com/markcoletti/gremlin] (https://github.com/markcoletti/gremlin).  `main` is the release branch and active work occurs on the `develop` branch.